Graphical models for infinite measures with applications to extremes: Introduction

 \section{Introduction}

-Conditional independence is a central concept in probability theory that enables the definition of graphical models and the notion of sparsity.
-It is the backbone of modern statistical methodology for understanding latent structures in the data, construction of parsimonious models in high dimensions and estimation of causal relationships \citep{daw1979, maathuis2018handbook, Lauritzen}.
+Conditional independence is a central concept in probability theory that enables the definition of graphical models.
+It is a cornerstone of modern statistical methodology for understanding latent structures in the data, construction of parsimonious models in high dimensions and estimation of causal relationships \citep{daw1979, maathuis2018handbook, Lauritzen}.
 The classical notion of probabilistic conditional independence is defined for random vectors through factorizations of conditional probabilities.
 In fact, following an axiomatic approach, conditional independence can be seen as a more general notion of irrelevance with applications beyond random vectors \citep[e.g.,][Chapter 3]{Lauritzen}.

 In this paper we define a new notion of conditional independence and graphical models for the class of Borel measures $\Lambda$ on the punctured $d$-dimensional Euclidean space $\cE = \R^d\setminus\{0\}$, where $\Lambda$ is finite on all Borel sets that are bounded away from the origin.
 For disjoint subsets $A,B,C$ of the index set $V = \{1,\dots, d\}$, we denote this conditional independence of $A$ and $B$ given $C$ for the measure $\Lambda$ by